aws-greengrass/aws-greengrass-snap/README.md

 With this approach, you will first build a producer snap (e.g. `aws-greengrass-config`) that provides the greengrass `config.yaml`and device files via a `content` interface slot.
 You will then connect the `content` interface plug from Greengrass snap to the producer snap's `content` interface slot.
 Once the interface is connected, files from producer snap will be available in Greengrass snap at the `target path` defined by the Greengrass snap's `content` interface plug.
+If a
+`config.yaml` file exists in the directory shared by the producer snap's `content` interface slot, the snap will automatically set the
+`greengrass-config` option to the path of this file.
+If `config.yaml` does not exist, the snap will start a service called `jitp-watcher`, which uses the `inotifywait` command to monitor the directory for the file `config.yaml` to be moved or created, setting the `greengrass-config` option when this occurs.
+Please note, the device files referenced by `config.yaml` should be moved/created in the directory *before* `config.yaml`.

 **Note**: `aws-greengrass-config` is an example snap name that can be modified.